seu-as-code/seu-as-code.archetype/README.md

 [![Stories in Progress](https://badge.waffle.io/seu-as-code/seu-as-code.archetype.png?label=in%20progress&title=In%20Progress)](https://waffle.io/seu-as-code/seu-as-code.archetype)
 [![Apache License 2](http://img.shields.io/badge/license-ASF2-blue.svg)](https://github.com/seu-as-code/seu-as-code.archetype/blob/master/LICENSE)

-# SEU-as-Code Archetype
+# SEU-as-code Archetype

   * SEU: German for software development environment (Software Entwicklungs-Umgebung)
-  * as Code: to be able to configure, build and program the SEU as source code
+  * as-code: to be able to configure, build and program the SEU as source code

-The SEU-as-Code archetype is a quickstart template for new projects.
+The SEU-as-code archetype is a quickstart template for new projects.
 The archetype is continuously evolved to reflect the latest changes and enhancements.

 ## Quickstart